Music of Sudan: Rural traditional music and dance

 As in other neighboring African regions, the traditional musical styles of Sudan are ancient, (Note: Archaeologists of the British Museum found so-called rock gongs from prehistoric times, that are thought to have been used as instruments in social activities by civilizations that lived near the Nile.
 See the video by The British Museum in the following reference.) rich and diverse, with different regions and ethnic groups having many distinct musical traditions.
 Music in Africa has always been very important as an integral part of religious and social life of communities.
-Performances of songs, dance and instrumental music are used in rituals and social ceremonies like weddings, circumcision rites or to accompany the long camel treks of the Bedouins.
+Performances of songs, dance and instrumental music are used in rituals and social ceremonies like weddings, circumcision rites or to accompany the long camel treks of the Bedouins and sedentary Arabs.
 In these performances, music always has been a social event, marked by the combination of performers, lyrics, music and the participation of the community, like dancing or other types of sharing a musical event.
 Traditional music and its performance have been handed down from generation to generation by accomplished musicians to younger generations and was not written down, except in recent times by formally trained musicians or ethnomusicologists.
 (Note: The University of Khartoum's Institute for African and Asian Studies has a department for musicology with a large collection of visual, sound and written material.)

-In contrast to traditional Arabic music, most Sudanese music styles are pentatonic, and the simultaneous beats of percussion or singing in polyrhythms are further prominent characteristics of Sudanese music.
+In contrast to traditional Arabic music, most Sudanese music styles are pentatonic, and the simultaneous beats of percussion or singing in polyrhythms are further prominent characteristics of Sudanese music.Cross-beat are also a feature in traditional Sudanese music featuring complex, layered, and interlocking patterns often based on a 3:2 ratio like the Tumtum (or tum tum) rhythm common in the North and West of the country.
 The music of Sudan also has a strong tradition of lyrical expression that uses oblique metaphors, speaks about love, the history of a tribe or the beauty of the country.
 In his essay Sudanese Singing 1908–1958, author El Sirr A. Gadour translated an example for the lyrics of a love song from the beginning of the 20th century as follows: